ahmedchtioui1920/cybersecurity-journey/day13_reporting_poc/reporting_poc.md

 # Day 13 — Reporting & Proof of Concept (PoC) for Pentesting

-This document covers best practices for **reporting** penetration testing findings and producing safe, clear **Proofs of Concept (PoC)**.
-It is designed to help you document vulnerabilities professionally so defenders can reproduce, understand, and fix issues quickly.

----

 ## 1. Purpose of a Pentest Report
 A pentest report translates technical findings into actionable information for stakeholders.
 It should:
 - Communicate impact and risk clearly.